Choose from financial aid, grants, and scholarships for your Early Childhood Graduate School Program.

 Want primary consideration for scholarship awards?
 Apply before our Priority Submission Dates.

-Early childhood education teacher licensure students could be eligible for this grant that covers all tuition and fees for both full-time and part-time students.
+Teacher licensure students could be eligible for Educator Impact Grants that cover all tuition and fees for both full- and part-time students working toward earning their degree in early childhood education.

 Recipients may be required to complete a Recipient Biography form at the beginning of the award year, which is used to compile stewardship reports for the respective donors and/or organizations.